GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 ::::{dropdown} Move labels independently
 Sometimes the placement of labels is not ideal and can obstruct the readability of the map.
 In this case, you can move labels independently.

 1. On the `label toolbar`, there is an option to __move labels independently__.
 Click on it to activate the tool.
 (Note: In some cases, the label toolbar might not be visible.
-In this case, turn it on by navigating to `View`>`Toolbars`>activate the Label toolbar)
+In this case, turn it on by navigating to `View` → `Toolbars` → activate the Label toolbar).
 2. Click on the __label you want to move__.
 3. You will be prompted to select the primary key for joining with internal data storage. __You do not need to change it__ (you can select the ID field of the dataset) and click `OK`.
 4. Click on the label again, now you can move it freely.